chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break/dam-break.rst

 VOF
 ***

-If the interface sharpening is not enabled in the :doc:`VOF <../../../parameters/cfd/volume_of_fluid>` subsection, the interface between phases will become blurry (due to diffusion).
-Futhermore, the phase filtration is enabled in this example.
-We refer the reader to the :doc:`../../../theory/multiphysics/vof` documentation for more explanation both methods.
+If the ``interface sharpening`` is not enabled in :doc:`VOF <../../../parameters/cfd/volume_of_fluid>` subsection, the interface between phases will become blurry (due to diffusion).
+Furthermore, the ``phase filtration`` is enabled in this example.
+We refer the reader to the :doc:`../../../theory/multiphysics/vof` documentation for more explanation on both methods.

 .. code-block:: text